fnazz/oracle-freetier-tf-adguard-unbound-wireguard/README.md

 - Compartment - "adguard"
 - buckets ADGUARD_BUCKET and ADGUARD_ARCHIVE_BUCKET
 - policies and dynamic groups to allow stream of log files from compute to ADGUARD_BUCKET based on auth_principal
-- Networking resources
+-  Networking resources, VCN/Subnet/etc
 - ubuntu OS
-- all required packages and post steps
+- Install all the all required packages and bring up docker services.

 #### docker-compose successful output:
 ```bash